DestinyVolt/D-D/Zeriha.md

 # Zeriha
 Hobgoblin (Fey Bloodline), ♀, 23, Lawful Neutral

-## Level 3 Battle Master
-HP: 22+3\*CON
+HP: 22+3\*CON \
-AC: ??
+AC: ?? \
-Prof: +2
+Prof: +2 \
-STR:
+STR: \
-DEX:
+DEX: \
-CON:
+CON: \
-INT:
+INT: \
-WIS:
+WIS: \
 CHA:

 #### Proficiencies
-Skills: Athletics, Intimidation, Perception, Stealth
+Skills: Athletics, Intimidation, Perception, ??? \
-Tools: Gaming Set, Artisen's Tools, Land Vehicles Saving Throws: Strength, Constitution
+Tools: Gaming Set, Artisen's Tools, Land Vehicles \
+Saving Throws: Strength, Constitution \
 Languages: Common, Goblin

+### Level 3 Battlemaster
+**Interception:** As a reaction, you can reduce the damage taken by an ally within range by 1d10 + your proficiency bonus. \
+**Second Wind:** As a bonus action, you can heal yourself for 1d10+level HP. \
+**Action Surge:** Once per rest, you can take a second Action during your turn. \
+You have 5d8 superiority dice. \
+**Commander's Strike:** Forgo one of your attacks so your ally can make an attack as a reaction.
+Add a superiority die to their damage roll. \
+**Commanding Precense:** Add a superiority die to an Indimidation, Persuasion, or Performance check. \
+**Manuevering Attack:** After making an attack, add a superiority die of damage to it, and an ally may move up to half their speed without provoking opportunity attacks.

 ### Racial Abilities